teraflop a year ago

 [1] Demo: https://www.youtube.com/watch?v=n3hphFfxZMQ

-jmpz 10 months ago
+jmpz a year ago

 This looks like a really fun way to experiment while learning Verilog!